raquo/scala-dom-types/README.md

 [ScalaTags](http://www.lihaoyi.com/scalatags/) is a popular Scala library that contains DOM type definitions similar to what we have here.
 However, _Scala DOM Types_ is different in a few ways:

 - **More type safe**.
-For example, in _Scala DOM Types_ an `input` tag is linked to Scala.js `HTMLInputInput` class.
+For example, in _Scala DOM Types_ an `input` tag is linked to Scala.js `HTMLInputElement` class.
 This lets you provide exact types for the DOM nodes you create, so that you don't need to perform unsafe casts in your application code if you want to e.g. access the `value` property on an `input` you created.
 Similarly, all attributes, properties and styles are linked to the types that they accept to prevent you from assigning incorrect values.

 - **More flexible**. _Scala DOM Types_ does not tell you how to compose your attributes / props / styles / tags together, and does not enforce any rendering paradigm.
 You are free to implement your own composition.
 I see that some projects fork ScalaTags just to get the type definitions without everything else. _Scala DOM Types_ does not get in your way, eliminating the need for such forking.